jessepav/lacygoill-wiki-backup/awk/awk.md

 ### Why is it possible?

-A  comparison  is an  expression,  whose  value is  `1`  when  it succeeds,  `0` otherwise; as such, it can be used (alone) in the rhs of an assignment.
+A comparison is an expression, whose value is `1` when true, `0` otherwise.
+As such, it can be used (alone) in the rhs of an assignment.

     $ awk 'BEGIN { var = 123 ; test = var == 123; print test }'
     1~